-Step 1 Establish the date of the Taster Session, course start date and structure (and, if possible, the details and date of the Commissioning service with your Area Office) O Leave at least 2 weeks' notice for the taster session after informing Lay Ministry Team, to allow for it to be advertised.
-O Leave at least 6 weeks between concluding session and commissioning service date to allow for discernment and for any outstanding DBS/safeguarding training to be completed.
-Step 2 Email the Lay Ministry Administrator with the relevant information and dates.
+Step 1 Establish the date of the Taster Session, course start date and structure (and if possible the details and date of the Commissioning service with your Area Office) Leave at least 2 weeks' notice for the taster session after informing Parish Support Team, to allow for it to be advertised.
+Leave at least 6 weeks between concluding session and commissioning service date to allow for discernment and for any outstanding DBS/safeguarding training to be completed.
+Step 2 Email parishsupport@salisbury.anglican.org with the relevant information and dates.
 A checklist of what you need to tell them follows at the end of this resource.
 Step 3 Publicise the taster session and course dates either by advertising or by invitation to selected candidates.
 Download and print sufficient Registration Forms for the taster session, together with taster outlines if you plan to give out copies.
-Book venues for all course sessions Step 4 Run the initial taster session and give out Registration forms, emphasising: Incumbent's signature is needed.
-Forms must be returned either to you or to the Lay Ministry Team before the course start date, preferably electronically.
-Step 5 Registration forms are emailed to the Lay Ministry Administrator as soon as possible, with a copy to course leader.
+Book venues for all course sessions Step 4 Run the initial Taster Session and give out Registration forms, emphasising: Incumbent's signature is needed.
+Forms must be returned either to you or to Parish Support before the course start date, preferably electronically.
+Step 5 Registration forms are emailed to parishsupport@salisbury.anglican.org as soon as possible, with a copy to course leader.
 This is very important as this triggers the process to get the applicant's DBS processed.
 During the course remind participants that they will need to complete Basic awareness (CO).
 Foundation (C1) and Awareness of Domestic Abuse online as soon as possible.
 This must take place well before commissioning.
-The Mission and Ministry team is there to provide administrative support to you and participants.
+Parish Support team is there to provide administrative support to you and participants.